> Danny Spooner > Songs > The ‘Jamestown’ Homeward Bound

-Ye Mariners All (John Roberts, John Rockwell and Larry Young) sang The ‘Jamestown’ Homeward Bound on their 2003 CD Songs of the Sea.
+Ye Mariners All (John Roberts, John Rockwell and Larry Young) sang The ‘Jamestown’ Homeward Bound on their 2003 CD Songs of the Sea and, also in 2003, at the 24th Annual Sea Music Festival at Mystic Seaport.
 John Roberts noted:

 The ‘Jamestown’ Homeward Bound comes from Joanna Colcord’s book Songs of American Sailormen, and refers to the sloop of war built in 1844 which three years later was sent to Ireland with supplies to help relieve the famine.

 Danny Spooner sang The ‘Jamestown’ Homeward Bound in 2014 on his CD Sailor’s Consolation.
 He noted: